Post job

 Case managers focus on guiding clients in helping their needs, resolving problems, and provide support through coursing them to relevant welfare organizations and agencies.
 It is the case manager's job to create case studies on subjects, in this case, children, for a social worker to provide an assessment.
 In many situations, the case manager is a licensed social worker who focuses on providing help for children in need.
 A case manager is mostly seen in government agencies and welfare organizations, hospitals, and healthcare facilities.

 These skill sets are where the common ground ends though.
-A mental health case manager responsibility is more likely to require skills like "substance abuse issues," "severe mental illness," "medicaid," and "cpr."
-Whereas a case manager/program manager requires skills like "foster care," "substance abuse," "criminal justice," and "financial assistance."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a mental health case manager are more likely to require skills like "substance abuse issues," "severe mental illness," "medicaid," and "cpr."
+On the other hand, a job as a case manager/program manager requires skills like "foster care," "substance abuse," "criminal justice," and "financial assistance."
+As you can see, what employees do in each career varies considerably.

 A Case Manager Lead is responsible for providing an assessment, implementation, and overall evaluation of individual patient needs.
 They also assess patients satisfaction and the quality of the care provided.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, mental health case manager responsibilities are more likely to require skills like "patients," "substance abuse issues," "severe mental illness," and "medicaid."
-Meanwhile, a case manager for children might be skilled in areas such as "child abuse," "foster care," "autism," and "substance abuse."
+Meanwhile, a case manager for children has duties that require skills in areas such as "child abuse," "foster care," "autism," and "substance abuse."
 These differences highlight just how different the day-to-day in each role looks.

 A Counselor provides advice for coping with everyday situations, relationships, health challenges, or disabilities of patients.
 Case Managers develop, monitor, and evaluate treatment plans and the progress of patients within the social service departments, healthcare companies, hospital networks, etc.

-While looking through the resumes of several mental health case managers and case managers lead we discovered that both professions have similar skills.
+On average, case managers lead earn lower salaries than mental health case managers, with a $1,502 difference per year.mental health case managers and case managers lead both have job responsibilities that require similar skill sets.
 These similarities include skills such as "mental health," "social work," and "patients," but they differ when it comes to other required skills.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from mental health case managers resumes, they are more likely to have skills like "substance abuse issues," "severe mental illness," "medicaid," and "social services."
-But a case manager lead might have skills like "veterans," "hmis," "incident reports," and "dhs."
+The required skills of the two careers differ considerably.
+For example, mental health case managers are more likely to have skills like "substance abuse issues," "severe mental illness," "medicaid," and "social services."
+But a case manager lead is more likely to have skills like "veterans," "hmis," "incident reports," and "dhs."

-Case managers lead typically study at similar levels compared with mental health case managers.
+Case managers lead earn the best pay in the health care industry, where they command an average salary of $44,384.
+Mental health case managers earn the highest pay from the government industry, with an average salary of $45,655.Most case managers lead achieve a similar degree level compared to mental health case managers.
 For example, they're 1.1% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.